 CURIOSITY: We’re on the hunt for the hidden theatrical potential in the world around us.
 We are open and adaptive as we seek new ways to tell stories together.

-every audience member has different needs and desires.
+CARE: Our approach to hospitality celebrates that every artist, every staff member and every audience member has different needs and desires.
 We strive to be compassionate and empathetic, building a safer, more accessible, more equitable space for everyone who interacts with the company.

-THRILLS: We relish the unknown, embracing joy and risk in our processes and surprise
+THRILLS: We relish the unknown, embracing joy and risk in our processes and surprise in our artistic offerings.

-audiences, our neighbours in Toronto, and the land we share stories on.
+CONNECTION: We consciously forge relationships between artists, collaborators, audiences, our neighbours in Toronto, and the land we share stories on.

 The OtM-ifesto